 The most chronic respiratory disease in children is ASTHMA and it is true that children below age 5 develop symptoms.
-It is an allergic condition in whch small airways in lung are swollen due to various allergies, thereby obstructing breathing out.
+It is an allergic condition in which small airways in the lung are swollen due to various allergies, thereby obstructing breathing out.
 Though asthma in children varies by age group as toddlers will be diagnosed differently than how adults are.
-It is advisable you maintain a asthma action plan of your child with the doctor to know about the symptoms and its treatment.
+It is advisable you maintain an asthma action plan for your child with the doctor to know about the symptoms and its treatment.

 Symptoms of Asthma

 - Dry cough or frequent coughing- More in the night and early morning

 - Whistling sound when breathing in or breathing out

 - Pain or tightness in chest while running or doing exercise

 - Nasal Blockage, Sneezing and Runny Nose

 - See-saw motions in the chest from laboured breathing